 Need some help deciding which suits you best?
 Try our free digital marketing quiz.

-Step 2: Showcase a portfolio
+Step 2: Build and showcase your portfolio

 You can learn more about how to create an awesome digital marketing portfolio here.